-- Net Investment in capital assets Capital assets, including restricted capital assets, reduced by accumulated depreciation and by outstanding principal balances of debt attributable to the acquisition, construction or improvement of those assets.
-Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction or improvement of those assets or related debt are also included in this component of net position.
-Any significant unspent related debt proceeds or inflows of resources at year-end related to capital assets are not included in this calculation. - Restricted nonexpendable Net position subject to externally imposed stipulations that they be maintained permanently by the College.
-Such assets include the College's permanent endowment funds. - Restricted expendable Net position whose use by the College is subject to externally imposed stipulations that can be fulfilled by actions of the College pursuant to those stipulations or that expire by the passage of time.
-These include funds held in federal loan programs. - Unrestricted Net position is the net amount of the assets, deferred outflows of resources, liabilities and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted component of net position.
+- Expendable Net position whose use by the College is subject to externally imposed stipulations that can be fulfilled by actions of the College pursuant to those stipulations or that expire by the passage of time.
+These include funds held in federal loan programs. - Non-expendable Net position subject to externally imposed stipulations that they be maintained permanently by the College.
+Such assets include the College's permanent endowment funds. - Unrestricted Net amount of the assets, deferred outflows of resources, liabilities and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted component of net position.
 Unrestricted resources may be designated for specific purposes by action of management or the Alabama Community College System Board of Trustees.